-A $40 SwitchBot Hub adds Wi-Fi to connect with smart home systems like Amazon Alexa and Google Home (no Apple Home).
-The upcoming SwitchBot Hub 2 will add Matter support, which will bring Apple Home integration along with SmartThings.
+A $40 SwitchBot Hub lets you connect with smart home systems like Amazon Alexa and Google Home (no Apple Home) over Wi-Fi.
+The SwitchBot Hub 2 is scheduled to add Matter support by late June 2023, bringing Apple Home integration.
 Either hub also adds remote control when you’re away from home, voice lock and unlock (with a PIN), and the option to add the lock to smart home routines.
 It also enables notifications that tell you if the door has been left unlocked or ajar.
 (The lock comes with a door sensor.)

 The SwitchBot is a tiny robot hand that unlocks your door

 Because it’s a retrofit lock, the only way to unlock it from the outside is with a phone or Apple Watch or key.
 This isn’t ideal, so I strongly recommend getting one of SwitchBot’s Bluetooth keypads — the version with a fingerprint reader is the best.
 Keypads are handy for visitors and service people and add the option of pressing a button on the keypad to lock the door when you leave.